-Southwest Airlines pilot facing federal charges after allegedly committing ‘lewd sex act’ on flight
+Former Southwest Airlines pilot facing federal charges after allegedly committing ‘lewd sex act’ on flight

 According to a one-page filing in federal district court in Maryland, Michael Haak, the pilot in command of the plane, exposed his genitals